MohistMC/MohistWiki/questions/modplissue.md

 #### Second way

-Remove all of your mods / plugins **1 per 1**, or **2 per 2**, *or more*, and see which one is causing your problem.
+Remove all of your mods/plugins **1 per 1**, or **2 per 2**, *or more*, and see which one is causing your problem.

 ---

 > I finally found a plugin or a mod not working.
-What can i do ?
+What can i do?

 First, you can **join** our [Discord server](https://discord.gg/mohist) to get help about this mod / plugin.
 If we **can't** help you, you will need to **open an issue** on our [Github page](https://github.com/MohistMC/Mohist/issues).

-If you don't have any **github account**, you can **join** our Discord server and report a bug with our Discord server directly with our bot, Thor.
+If you don't have a **github account**, you can **join** our Discord server and report a bug with our Discord server directly with our bot, Thor.